Register

 Developers often write tools that other people can use in scripts or pipelines.

-We can find the email addresses of people who have contributed to a Git repo by running:
+We can find the names of people (or bots) who have contributed to a Git repo by running:

 git log | grep '^Author:' | awk -F'[<>]' '{print $2}' | grep -v 'users\.noreply\.github\.com' | sort | uniq